Chao-Xi/jxazurebook/docs/az104/11monitor.md

 ## 3 Understanding Monitor Insights

-With Azure Insights, what we have are service-specific monitoring features that are built into Azure Monitor, and this includes things like our VM Insights, Network Insights, Container Insights, as well as Application Insights.
+With Azure Insights, what we have are service-specific monitoring features that are built into Azure Monitor, and this includes things **like our VM Insights, Network Insights, Container Insights, as well as Application Insights**.

 ### Describing Insights